shiraazAh/osmium-job-app/README.md

 # Osmium Job App

 This is a app where user's can look and apply for new jobs.
-You can access the deployed version of the app here: https://osmium-job-tracker.netlify.app/
+You can access the deployed version of the app here: https://osmium-job-tracker.netlify.app/.

+(The github repository link is: https://github.com/shiraazAh/osmium-job-app )

 ## Installation